ironbee/ironbee/clipp/clipp.md

 If you are unfamiliar with Test::Unit, read up on that before continuing.

 CLIPP Testing Support comes with three types of extensions.
-They can be accessed by subclassing `CLIPPTestCase` instead of `Test::Unit::TestCase`.
+They can be accessed by including the `CLIPPTest` mixin.

-They main additions are:
+The main additions are:

 - A command `clipp` which invokes clipp and stores the output.
 - A set of assertions about the most recent `clipp` invocation.